What Is the Meaning of Galatians 2:20? Crucified With Christ?

 “It is no longer I who live”

-The Greek word here translated “I” is ego.
+The Greek word translated “I” in this phrase is ego.
 The sense of the word is best understood as self, or that which feels, acts or thinks.

-Essentially, Paul is saying, “It is no longer the self, or my will, that lives.”
+Paul is saying then that “it is no longer my self, or my will, that lives.”

 This aligns exactly with Jesus’ instructions to those who want to be His followers: “If anyone desires to come after Me, let him deny himself, and take up his cross daily, and follow Me” (Luke 9:23, emphasis added throughout).

-To deny ourselves and take up our cross, we must surrender our will and entirely commit ourselves to doing God’s will.
+Denying ourselves and taking up our cross means surrendering our will and committing ourselves entirely to God’s perfect will.
 This is at the heart and core of what it means to be a Christian.

 Confessing “it is no longer I who live” is determining, from the depths of our being, not to be self-directed, self-focused and self-driven.